steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 Contact Inger Hornbech
 ([inger.hornbech\@rm.dk](mailto:inger.hornbech@rm.dk){.email}) who
-registers you in BSK and gives you access.<br>
+registers you in BSK and gives you access.

-The access card itself is picked up in the Photo Box (Krydspunkt J110, lokale J116-106), where you will also have your picture taken.<br>
+The access card itself is picked up in the Photo Box (Krydspunkt J110, lokale J116-106), where you will also have your picture taken.

 To gain access to special locations (e.g. Cell culture) contact Inger Hornbech ([inger.hornbech\@rm.dk](mailto:inger.hornbech@rm.dk){.email}).